 With such debilitating symptoms, it becomes clear why so many people living with PTSD might seek solace in drugs or alcohol.
 But why choose them over therapy or treatment?

-There are many reasons why someone with PTSD might forgo treatment and instead turn to substance abuse:
+There are many reasons why someone with PTSD might forgo treatment and instead turn to substance use:

-- They don’t realize they have is PTSD, and maybe they only see the symptoms and not the bigger picture, or lack the mental health knowledge needed to recognize it.
+- They don’t realize they have PTSD, and maybe only see the symptoms and not the bigger picture or lack the mental health knowledge needed to recognize it.

 - They lack the resources, such as time, money, and access to medical professionals that are trained to treat PTSD, or they don’t know where to start.

 - They are too ashamed or scared to get help due to the stigma of mental illness that still very much exists today.
-This is especially true of veterans, many of whom admit to suffering from PTSD symptoms as a sign of weakness.
+This is especially true of veterans, many of whom admit to struggling with PTSD symptoms as a sign of weakness.

 Instead, people turn to the temporary relief that drugs and alcohol can provide, numbing feelings of anxiety or hypervigilance, inducing sleep, and disconnecting from negative memories.

-Unfortunately, using drugs and alcohol to manage PTSD will lead not only substance abuse but also a worsening of symptoms over time.
+Unfortunately, using drugs and alcohol to manage PTSD will lead not only substance abuse but also to a worsening of symptoms over time.

 This is in part because your body and brain become chemically dependent on drugs or alcohol.
 The symptoms of PTSD will come back stronger as the “high” wears off and they will now be coupled with withdrawal symptoms and drug cravings.
 Also, becoming lost in drugs and alcohol only serves to continue the cycle of avoidance instead of confronting the issues at the root of your mental condition and can actually make your symptoms last longer than they otherwise would.